Estranged. March ’68 and Its Aftermath - program of anniversary events

 6 March, 3PM-7PM, Faculty of Physics, University of Warsaw, 5 Pasteura Street, free admission

-The Faculty of Physics at the University of Warsaw is organising a meeting devoted to the 50th anniversary of March ’68 events.
+The Faculty of Physics at the University of Warsaw organised a meeting devoted to the 50th anniversary of March ’68 events.
 Students and professors of the then Faculty of Physics and Mathematics actively participated in these events.
 Their attitude during March ’68 remains a source of pride and a momentous episode in the Faculty history.
-The meeting is aimed at summoning up the memory of these days and events for the current students and younger members of staff.
+The meeting was aimed at summoning up the memory of these days and events for the current students and younger members of staff.

-FILM SCREENING of SKIBET/HATIVAH, dir.
+FILM SCREENING of SKIBET/HATIKVAH, dir.
 Marian Marzyński, 60 mins.

 An attempt at showing post-March ’68 emigration through the photos of the Gdański Railway Station taken on 19 May 1969.
 On that day Jurek Neftalin, a young student of the Warsaw Polytechnic, was leaving Poland, driven away by the antisemitic hate campaign.
 He was being seen off by his parents, friends and acquaintances.
 Soon, they too would leave the country.
 The exhibition tells a story of their lives and the world they left behind.
 It has been prepared using archival materials and conversations of Agata Tuszyńska and the participants of the History Meeting House workshops.